linkedin/dustjs/docs/template-api.md

 </dust-demo>

 <h3 id="helper"><code>{@helper/}</code></h3>
-A helper is special kind of section that executes some JavaScript when it is rendered.
+A helper is a special kind of section that executes some JavaScript when it is rendered.
 For more information on using helpers, see the [Dust helpers guide](/guides/dust-helpers).
 For more information on writing Dust helpers, see the [writing helpers guide](/guides/writing-helpers).

 <dust-demo templatename="helper">
 <dust-demo-template showtemplatename="true">The answer is {@eq key=answer value=42}42{:else}wrong{/eq}.</dust-demo-template>